 From assessment to action

 If you’re feeling overwhelmed, you’re in a good place.
 Acknowledging the scale and impact of setting up microservices is necessary for success.
-It can be helpful to bring in an external partner to conduct a thorough and thoughtful assessment.
+It can be helpful to bring in software consultants to conduct a thorough and thoughtful assessment that will determine your true microservices readiness.
 With the foundational understanding that this assessment provides, you can develop a solid plan with quantifiable metrics to track progress.
 Hitting the target with microservices begins with knowing where the target is.